-Take a moment to become familiar with the most important parts of an autoloading action rifle.
-Using your mouse, rollaver and click on the different parts of this rifle.
-When you're finished, click the green arrow button in the control menu to continue.
+Take a moment to became familiar with the most important parts of an autoloading action rifle.
+Using your mouse, rollover and click on the different parts of this rifle.
+When you're finished, click the green arrow button in the control manual econtinue.